 Nikos Ordoulidis was born in 1982.
 He studied at the University of Leeds, UK (PhD in popular musicology and master’s degree in music performance) and at the University of Macedonia, Greece (bachelor’s degree in ‘music science and art’).
 His research interests revolve around the condition of musical syncretism of popular music.
 Moreover, the performance techniques and the musicological research on the role of the piano in eastern musical styles constitute his latest research activity.
 He is a member of Modern Greek Studies Association, of the Greek branch of The International Association of Music Libraries, Archives and Documentation Centres, and of the Hellenic Musicological Society.
-He teaches as an Academic Scholar at the School of Popular and Traditional Music of the Technological Educational Institute of Epirus.
+Since 2014 he teaches as an Academic Scholar at the School of Popular and Traditional Music of the Technological Educational Institute of Epirus.
 He has published two musicological books: The recording career of Vasílis Tsitsánis (1936-1983).
 An analysis of his music and the problems of research into Greek popular music (Ianos, 2014); Cloudy Sunday and the Akathyst Hymn – A Mirroring or a Reflection?
 (Fagotto, 2017).

 - Ordoulidis, N. (2017).
 Cloudy Sunday and the Akathist Hymn - A Mirroring or a Reflection?
 Athens: Fagotto [in Greek].

 - Ordoulidis, N. (2015).
 A Popular Musical Symbol.
 In D. Maniatis (Ed.), Tsitsanis Hommage (pp. 112-115).
 Ta Nea [in Greek].

 - Ordoulidis, N. (2014).
 The Recording Career of Vasílis Tsitsánis (1936-1983).
 An Analysis of his Music and the Problems of Research into Greek Popular Music.
 Athens: Ianos [in Greek].